Updated: October 16, 2020 at 8:45AM

-We are implementing a number of public health protocols including expectations regarding wearing face coverings, physical distancing, frequent hand washing, and other hygiene measures.
+We are implementing a number of public health protocols including expectations regarding wearing masks, physical distancing, frequent hand washing, and other hygiene measures.
 These efforts will be accompanied by an extensive communications campaign and signage across campus.

 In addition, the University will be implementing specific changes to make our classrooms and workplaces as safe as possible.
 These steps --- all of which are based on medical advice from local and national experts, including a team from the Cleveland Clinic – include, among other things: a reconfiguration of classrooms and workspaces and assigned seating in instructional spaces to provide the recommended physical distance; a mandatory daily health check for all community members; an on-site testing facility for anyone with symptoms or who has been in close contact with someone with the virus; a robust contact tracing program to identify those who may need to be tested; isolation and quarantine spaces separate from the residence halls for on-campus students; policies governing movement within buildings; and enhanced and more frequent cleaning of common spaces and high touch areas.
 We will implement additional health and safety protocols as the science evolves and as we learn from the broader community.

 All of these steps are being taken to protect the entire community as we return to the university’s core mission of teaching and research.
 We recognize that individual circumstances, including age and certain underlying health conditions, can increase the risk that, if acquired, the course of the virus can be more severe.